MicrosoftDocs/biztalk-docs/biztalk/core/using-biztalk-mapper.md

 -   **Visual Studio Toolbox window.** You use this view to display the functoids available for use in BizTalk maps, and as the source of the drag-and-drop operations to place functoids in a grid page.

      The functoids shown in the Toolbox are organized according to their categories.
 For more information about the available functoids, see [Functoids in Maps](../core/functoids-in-maps.md).
-Also see [Functoid Reference](../core/functoid-reference.md).
+Also see the **Functoid Reference** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 -   **Visual Studio Properties window.** You use this view, and its associated dialog boxes, to examine and set the properties of the links and functoids that you create to define your map.

      When you select a link or functoid in a grid page in the Grid view, select a schema node in the source or destination schema tree views, or select a map in the **Solution Explorer** window; the corresponding properties of that link, functoid, schema node, or map appear in the **Properties** window using the standard Visual Studio conventions.
 For example, the properties are grouped into categories, and can be displayed according to these categories or alphabetically.

-     For detailed information about the different sets of properties that are available for links, functoids, schema nodes, or the map itself, see [Map Property Reference](../core/map-property-reference.md).
-Also see [Schema Property Reference](../core/schema-property-reference.md).
+     For detailed information about the different sets of properties that are available for links, functoids, schema nodes, or the map itself, see the **Map Property Reference** and the **Schema Property Reference**  [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 -   **Visual Studio Task List and Output windows.** You use these views to examine the results of validating, compiling, and testing your BizTalk maps in much the same way that these views are used when compiling source code and building other types of projects.